brainmod/heike/Roadmap.md

 Don't load the preview instantly if the user is scrolling fast.
 Wait for the selection to settle for 200ms.

-Phase 5: "Power User" Features
+Phase 5: "Power User" Features ✅

-[ ] Fuzzy Finding:
+[x] Fuzzy Finding:

 Trigger with f or /.